Update: Similac Lawsuit Filed Over Infant's NEC Death

 The complaint was filed in the U.S. District Court for the Eastern District of California on May 14, 2021, by Alicia Restad and Daniel Renteria-Hernandez, alleging Abbott Labs and Mead Johnson & Company, LLC are responsible for the death of their child, Daniel Renteria-Hernandez.

-According to the Similac lawsuit, baby Daniel was born on April 29, 2019 at Dignity Hospital in Merced, California.
-He was born premature, with a birth weight of only two pounds and two ounces after only 31 weeks of pregnancy and was put in the Neonatal Intensive Care Unit (NICU) at Valley Children’s Hospital.
+According to the Similac lawsuit, baby Daniel was born on April 29, 2019, at Dignity Hospital in Merced, California.
+He's one of the low birth weight infants that only weigh two pounds and two ounces after only 31 weeks of pregnancy, and was put in the Neonatal Intensive Care Unit (NICU) at Valley Children’s Hospital.

 At only 16 days, Daniel died from NEC, which the parents blame Similac fed to him during his short life, according to the Similac lawsuit against Mead Johnson.